-- 1) With the A/D converter and through the look-up tables (default), - 2) Bypassing the A/D converter and directly accessing the look-up tables, - 3) Bypassing both the A/D converter and look-up tables, and directly setting the D/A converter input byte.
+1) With the A/D converter and through the look-up tables (default),

+2) Bypassing the A/D converter and directly accessing the look-up tables,

+3) Bypassing both the A/D converter and look-up tables, and directly setting the D/A converter input byte.

-The options are summarized in the following tables:
+The options are summarized in Tables 5 and 6.